JakeyMarsh1/ledgerly/README.md

 # Ledgerly

-A simple Django + Postgres web app to record incomes and outgoings, showing a weekly “available to spend” total.
-Built for clarity, speed, and a focused MVP, with room for future insights like average spend and a lightweight blog.
+A simple Django + Postgres web app to record incomes and outgoings, showing a monthly “available to spend” total.
+Built for clarity, speed, and a focused MVP, with room for future insights like average spend.

 ---